JonKing93/DASH/doc_source/Tutorial/dash/code1.rst

 .. note::

     If this causes an error message, you may not have the toolbox installed correctly.
-Try :doc:`reinstalling the toolbox MISSING LINK`.
+Try :doc:`reinstalling the toolbox <../../installation>`.